Negro

 In the English language, the term negro is a term historically used to refer to people of Black African heritage.
-The term negro means the color black in Spanish and Portuguese (from Latin niger), where English took it from.
-The term can be viewed as offensive, inoffensive, or completely neutral, largely depending on the region or country where it is used, as well as the time period and context in which it is applied.
+The term negro means the color black in Spanish and Portuguese (from Latin niger).
+The term can be viewed as offensive, inoffensive, or completely neutral, largely depending on the context, region or country where it is used, as well as the time period and context in which it is applied.
 It has various equivalents in other languages of Europe.

 In English

 A European map of West Africa, 1736.
 Included is the archaic mapping designation of Negroland.

 Around 1442, the Portuguese first arrived in Southern Africa while trying to find a sea route to India.
 The term negro, literally meaning 'black', was used by the Spanish and Portuguese as a simple description to refer to the Bantu peoples that they encountered.
 Negro denotes 'black' in Spanish and Portuguese, derived from the Latin word niger, meaning 'black', which itself is probably from a Proto-Indo-European root *nekw-, "to be dark", akin to *nokw-, 'night'.
 Negro was also used for the peoples of West Africa in old maps labelled Negroland, an area stretching along the Niger River.

 From the 18th century to the late 1960s, negro (later capitalized) was considered to be the proper English-language term for people of black African origin.
 According to Oxford Dictionaries, use of the word "now seems out of date or even offensive in both British and US English".

 A specifically female form of the word, negress (sometimes capitalized), was occasionally used.
 However, like Jewess, it has completely fallen out of use.

 Negroid was used within physical anthropology to denote one of the three purported races of humankind, alongside Caucasoid and Mongoloid.
 The suffix "-oid" means "similar to".
 Negroid as a noun was used to designate a wider or more generalized category than Negro; as an adjective, it qualified a noun as in, for example, "negroid features".